MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#privacy">:open_file_folder: [<b><i>Full List of Privacy</i></b>]</a>.

+- Provable unlearning in topic modeling and downstream tasks. [[paper]](https://arxiv.org/abs/2411.12600)
+  - Stanley Wei, Sadhika Malladi, Sanjeev Arora, Amartya Sanyal.
+  - Key Word: Machine Unlearning; Certified Unlearning; Pre-Training and Fine-Tuning.
+  - <details><summary>Digest</summary> This paper introduces the first theoretical guarantees for unlearning in the pre-training and fine-tuning paradigm, focusing on topic models.
+The authors propose a computationally efficient unlearning algorithm for topic models, independent of the dataset size, and quantify the model’s deletion capacity (i.e., the number of examples that can be unlearned without degrading performance).
+They extend their analysis to fine-tuned models and design an algorithm for unlearning after fine-tuning with a linear head.
+Notably, they find that pre-training data is easier to unlearn in fine-tuned models, and this can be done without altering the base model.

 - On the Privacy Risk of In-context Learning. [[paper]](https://arxiv.org/abs/2411.10512)
   - Haonan Duan, Adam Dziedzic, Mohammad Yaghini, Nicolas Papernot, Franziska Boenisch.
   - Key Word: In-Context Learning; Membership Inference.